-The LEADER program is a highly interactive 3-part course that includes lectures, small group discussions, group exercises, and personal reflection.
-Much of the course content is delivered by leadership experts from outside of Duke.
+The LEADER program is a highly interactive 5-month series that includes lectures, small group discussions, group exercises, and personal reflection.
+The course content is delivered by leadership experts from both inside and outside Duke.
 These instructors have extensive experience working within academics and have received high marks from past program participants.
-The bios below are for the core group of course instructors.
+The program schedule lists the instructors and has links to their bios.
 Participants will also have the opportunity to interact with senior faculty researchers from within the Duke community.